Relative clauses

 Defining relative clauses

-Defining relative clauses specify a noun or pronoun in the main clause and are necessary if we want to understand the meaning of a sentence.
+We use these clauses to specify a noun or pronoun in the main clause.
+They are necessary if we want to understand the meaning of a sentence.

-If we omit them, it is not clear what girl or picture we are talking about.
-They follow after the pronouns who, which, that, whose and whom.
-We do not write them with commas.
+If we omit the relative clause, it is not clear what girl or picture we are talking about.
+They follow after the pronouns who, whom, which, that, whose.
+We do not use commas in this type of relative clauses.

-The man who called you has just arrived.
+The man who/whom you called has just arrived.

 Which for things